bergenhem/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Dashboard/creating-the-dashboard-main-page.md

 ## Creating a Gauge with a custom background

 The radial gauges on this page use a custom background image of a record.
-EVery gauge is contained within its own **&lt;div&gt;**, as shown below:
+Every gauge is contained within its own **&lt;div&gt;**, as shown below:

 	<div class="gauge-container">
     	<div class="albums-per-hour home-gauge-box"></div>